wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/manage-apps-in-powerapps/includes/1-powerapps-versions.md

 When you restore a version of an app, the newly restored version gets a new, incremented version number and appears at the top of the list.
 A new version never overwrites a previous version.

+Note about Restoring and Publishing new version of Power App:
+After restoring a previous version, the restored version needs to be published before users will see the new version.

+If for some reason you are not able to restore a previous version, you can try the following:

+- Make sure the App is not open in Power Apps Studio.
+If the app is open, you will not be able to restore the version.
+- Verify the version you would like to restore is not older than six months.
+At the current time, only app versions less than six months old can be restored.